sdercolin/vlabeler/README.md

 ## Known issues

-1. On Linux, file chooser may not be able to select an empty folder.
-Please creating something inside, or copy + paste its path
+1. On Linux, the file chooser may not be able to select an empty folder.
+Please create something inside, or copy + paste its path
 2. Sometimes the window freezes unexpectedly.
 You can resize the window to refresh it